tahmidul612/pwsh-config/README.md

 ## Optional Modifications

-### Disable daily update check
+### Enable daily update check

 The provided profile has a function to check winget and scoop for updates once every day.
-This can be disabled by commenting out [line 81](https://github.com/tahmidul612/pwsh-config/blob/32e2c4137d2ea5b4fe108536e11dba3c5d92d636/profile.ps1#L81) in the profile.ps1 file
+This can be enable by uncommenting [line 81](https://github.com/tahmidul612/pwsh-config/blob/32e2c4137d2ea5b4fe108536e11dba3c5d92d636/profile.ps1#L81) in the profile.ps1 file
 > Update check can be skipped by Ctrl+C, it will not check again that day

 ### Windows Security Exclusion